-Any time you have to deal with the legal system, it’s best to speak with an experienced attorney to help guide you through the situation.
-A family law attorney at Martin Heller Potempa & Sheppard, PLLC can explain the annulment process in full and give you legal options on how to proceed with your claim.
-For decades, our attorneys have been handling family law cases across Middle Tennessee, and we can help you decide what the best course of action you should take for your marriage.
+Whenever you have to deal with the legal system, it’s best to speak with an experienced attorney to help guide you through the situation.
+A family law attorney at MHPS can explain the annulment process in full and give you legal options on how to proceed with your claim.
+For decades, our attorneys have handled family law cases across Middle Tennessee, and we can help you decide what the best course of action is for your marriage.

 If you are considering a divorce or wondering if you are eligible for an annulment, we can help.
-Contact the Nashville attorneys at Martin Heller Potempa & Sheppard, PLLC for more information.
+Contact the Nashville annulment attorneys at MHPS for more information.